 BN: What do you enjoy most about your work?

 AJ: When I head out with first-time birders, they ask why I don’t get bored taking out novices.
 It’s the opposite – I relive the discovery with people seeing things for the first time!
 If you’re interested in the natural world, you can make a discovery any time you go outside – it depends how you’re looking at it.
 You might describe a whole new world or behavior.
 So whether I’m making a small or large discovery, I’m involved in figuring out how nature works.
 That’s really exciting.

 BN: What’s your favorite park, hike, or place to go in nature in the Bay Area?

 AJ: On land, one of my favorite places is Burleigh-Murray State Park in Half Moon Bay.
 One of the things I like about it is the lack of facilities – you can’t do much but walk up a single road.
 There are always birds and something to see.
 It’s different at different times of year – depending on what’s migrating through and what’s wintering there.
 And there’s almost no one around!
 On the water, one of my favorite things is to go offshore to the Continental Shelf where things really start happening – it really feels like you’re in true wilderness.
 You might as well be in the Amazon or East Africa.
 I can’t believe it’s only a few miles offshore.

-Alvaro leads pelagic birding trips out of Half Moon Bay harbor and fall birding workshops at the San Francisco Bay Bird Observatory starting in August (learn about on sfbbo.org).
+Alvaro leads pelagic birding trips out of Half Moon Bay harbor and fall birding workshops at the San Francisco Bay Bird Observatory starting in August (learn about them on sfbbo.org).
 Visit his website to learn more.